strontic/strontic.github.io/xcyclopedia/library/conhost.exe-AD99B6147CBFF1C8ECCE8CE44E742681.md

-[HRENAME         Renames a file or files.[81X[81C REPLACE        Replaces files.[90X[90C
+[HRENAME         Renames a file or files.[81X[81C REPLACE        Replaces files.[90X[90C
-RMDIR          Removes a directory.[85X[85C
+RMDIR          Removes a directory.[85X[85C
-ROBOCOPY       Advanced utility to copy files and directory trees[55X[55C SET            Displays, sets, or removes Windows environment variables.[48X[48C SETLOCAL       Begins localization of environment changes in a batch file.[46X[46C SC             Displays or configures services (background processes).[50X[50C SCHTASKS       Schedules commands and programs to run on a computer.[52X[52C SHIFT          Shifts the position of replaceable parameters in batch files.[44X[44C SHUTDOWN       Allows proper local or remote shutdown of machine.[55X[55C SORT           Sorts input.[93X[93C
+ROBOCOPY       Advanced utility to copy files and directory trees[55X[55C SET            Displays, sets, or removes Windows environment variables.[48X[48C SETLOCAL       Begins localization of environment changes in a batch file.[46X[46C SC             Displays or configures services (background processes).[50X[50C SCHTASKS       Schedules commands and programs to run on a computer.[52X[52C SHIFT          Shifts the position of replaceable parameters in batch files.[44X[44C SHUTDOWN       Allows proper local or remote shutdown of machine.[55X[55C SORT           Sorts input.[93X[93C
-START          Starts a separate window to run a specified program or command.[42X[42C SUBST          Associates a path with a drive letter.[67X[67C SYSTEMINFO     Displays machine specific properties and configuration.[50X[50C TASKLIST       Displays all currently running tasks including services.[49X[49C TASKKILL       Kill or stop a running process or application.[59X[59C TIME           Displays or sets the system time.[72X[72C TITLE          Sets the window title for a CMD.EXE session.[61X[61C TREE           Graphically displays the directory structure of a drive or[47X[47C
+START          Starts a separate window to run a specified program or command.[42X[42C SUBST          Associates a path with a drive letter.[67X[67C SYSTEMINFO     Displays machine specific properties and configuration.[50X[50C TASKLIST       Displays all currently running tasks including services.[49X[49C TASKKILL       Kill or stop a running process or application.[59X[59C TIME           Displays or sets the system time.[72X[72C TITLE          Sets the window title for a CMD.EXE session.[61X[61C TREE           Graphically displays the directory structure of a drive or[47X[47C
-               path.[100X[100C
+               path.[100X[100C
-TYPE           Displays the contents of a text file.[68X[68C VER            Displays the Windows version.[76X[76C VERIFY         Tells Windows whether to verify that your files are written[46X[46C
+TYPE           Displays the contents of a text file.[68X[68C VER            Displays the Windows version.[76X[76C VERIFY         Tells Windows whether to verify that your files are written[46X[46C
-               correctly to a disk.[85X[85C
+               correctly to a disk.[85X[85C
-VOL            Displays a disk volume label and serial number.[58X[58C XCOPY          Copies files and directory trees.[72X[72C WMIC           Displays WMI information inside interactive command shell.[47X[47C [120X[120C
+VOL            Displays a disk volume label and serial number.[58X[58C XCOPY          Copies files and directory trees.[72X[72C WMIC           Displays WMI information inside interactive command shell.[47X[47C [120X[120C
-For more information on tools see the command-line reference in the online help.[40X[40C [120X[120C[?25h
+For more information on tools see the command-line reference in the online help.[40X[40C [120X[120C[?25h
 ```

 ### Loaded Modules: